ceph/ceph/doc/rados/operations/placement-groups.rst

                   |                       |
                   +-----------------------+

-The Ceph client will calculate which placement group an object should be in.
-It does this by hashing the object ID and applying an operation based on the number of PGs in the defined pool and the ID of the pool.
+The Ceph client calculates which PG a RADOS object should be in.
+As part of this calculation, the client hashes the object ID and performs an operation involving both the number of PGs in the specified pool and the pool ID.
+For details, see `Mapping PGs to OSDs`_.

-See `Mapping PGs to OSDs`_ for details.
+The contents of a RADOS object belonging to a PG are stored in a set of OSDs.

-The object's contents within a placement group are stored in a set of OSDs.
-For instance, in a replicated pool of size two, each placement group will store objects on two OSDs, as shown below.
+For example, in a replicated pool of size two, each PG will store objects on two OSDs, as shown below:

 .. ditaa::
    +-----------------------+      +-----------------------+